Ab Jenkins

-David Abbott "Ab" Jenkins (January 25, 1883 – August 9, 1956) was the 24th mayor of Salt Lake City, Utah between 1940 to 1944.
+David Abbott "Ab" Jenkins (January 25, 1883 – August 9, 1956) was the 24th mayor of Salt Lake City, Utah between 1940 and 1944.
 He was a professional race car driver.
 Jenkins' interest in motorsports began with racing motorcycles on dirt tracks and across country.
 He then became interested in land speed records at the Bonneville Salt Flats.
 He was instrumental in establishing Bonneville as a location for such events, and in attracting overseas drivers such as George Eyston and Sir Malcolm Campbell to compete there.

-He drove the Duesenberg "Mormon Meteor" to a 24-hour average land speed record of 135 mph in 1935.
+He drove the "Mormon Meteor", a customized Duesenberg car, to a 24-hour average land speed record of 135 mph in 1935.
 In 1940 Jenkins set the 24-hour record of a 161.180 mi/h average that lasted for 50 years (until 1990).

-He died on a visit to Milwaukee, Wisconsin.
+He died of a heart attack on a visit to Milwaukee, Wisconsin.

 Safety record

 Often referred to as "The World's Safest Speedster," Jenkins was the father of salt racing.
-The amount of miles he drove in 50 years included nearly three million kilometers, which included 42 coast-to-coast trips across the continental United States.
+The distance he drove in 50 years included nearly three million kilometers, which included 42 coast-to-coast trips across the continental United States.
 There were two speed runs, however, after 1931, he confined his efforts to the track alone.